iAbhishek91/google-cloud/Services/STORAGE-02b-relational-cloud-spanner.md

   - Witness

 - **Use cases**: sharding your databases for high throughput.
-  - or to maintain out grown RDBMS.
+  - or to maintain out grown single RDBMS instance
+  - strong transactional consistency and DB consolidation
   - Global data with strong consistency.
   - common use cases: financial applications and inventory applications.

+## Architecture of spanner

+- It automatically replicate data in "n - cloud zone" can be on same or multiple regions.
+- The data will be sync using google fiber network.